 Anyone can become a better singer with the right training and enough practice.
 The problem for most bad singers is the inability to imitate the correct notes.
 Perceiving the notes isn’t the problem, because this is how they recognise tunes in the first place, but when it comes to controlling the tension of the vocal cords to match the same pitch, they often struggle.
 This is simply a case of poor wiring in the brain, but with plenty of practice the brain can be reprogrammed to give the larynx muscles the correct instructions to produce the right sounds.
 For many people, inefficient breathing can also hinder their ability to carry a tune.
 However, by training themselves to breathe by moving their diaphragm – not their chest and shoulders – they can prevent their vocal folds from tightening when they inhale and air from being forced out too quickly when they exhale, thus having better control over their voice.

-For more incredible science, make sure you pick up the latest copy of How It Works.
-It’s available from all good retailers, or you can order it online from the ImagineShop.
-If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
-To make sure you never miss an issue of How It Works magazine, make sure you subscribe today!
+For more incredible science, make sure you pick up the latest copy of latest issue of How It Works.
+It’s available from all good retailers, or you can order it online from the My Favourite Magazines.
+If you have a tablet or smartphone, you can also download a digital edition for iOS or Android.
+To make sure you never miss an issue of How It Works, make sure you subscribe today!

 Plus, take a look at: